Doctor Grades in the NHS – A Simple Guide

 Specialty Doctors, Specialists, and SAS Doctor Grades in the NHS

-Once ST training is complete and a doctor is working as a fully-fledged specialist, job titles and NHS doctor grades become less precise.
+Once ST training is complete and a doctor is working as a specialist, job titles and NHS doctor grades become less generic.
 Each specialism will have its own unique position within its own discipline.

 Locum and Substantive Consultant Doctor Grades in the NHS

-It normally takes around 6-8 years to reach consultant level as a minimum.
+It takes around 6-8 years to reach consultant level.
 Even though it’s considered a senior grade, there’s a huge variety of experience within this grade.
-Some senior consultants and clinical directors have decades of experience and are at the end of their career, whereas others might be a lead consultant on their ward with far fewer years as a qualified doctor under their belt.
+Some senior consultants and clinical directors have decades of experience and are at the end of their career, whereas others might be a lead consultant on their ward with fewer years as a qualified doctor under their belt.

 The locum consultant contract is used for senior doctors, who for a multitude reasons; be it coming from overseas, or returning to practice, are not on the specialist register but demonstrate the ability to practise medicine at consultant level via a formal interview and assessment process.
 The job plan will most commonly be designed to support a doctor at this level through to specialist registration into a substantive consultant post.
 This is most commonly a 12 month arrangement and is a salaried role on the consultant pay scale (not to be confused with a temporary hourly rate candidate working on a shift by shift basis).